funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 ```
 <br/><br/>
 Both the above approach has a time complexity of `O(n^3)` but as seen above the dense matrix approach is advantageous when we have to find the shortest path from any source whereas the sparse matrix approach requires fewer operations and is usually faster than the dense matrix approach but it cannot be reused for all source nodes.<br/><br/>
+The sparse matrix approach also suffers from low sparsity because we are setting all 0s except for the diagonal elements to n+1 i.e. the sparsity ratio is only 1/n whcih makes the sparse matrix approach less favorable.<br/><br/>
 Again since this is a DAG we set the diagonal elements in the adjacency matrix to 0.
 Also since we are interested in minimum distance we set all non-zero values in the adjacency matrix to n+1 (indicating no path yet).
 For each path length k we find the distance from source to all other nodes.
 Here the distance is implemented using the function `dist_mat_mul` which is nothing but matrix product where the multiplication is replaced with addition and addition with minimum operator.
 For dense matrices `a` and `b` the `dist_mat_mul` method would look something like below:<br/><br/>
 ```python
 def dist_mat_mul(a, b, n, m, p):